samarpita-saha293/SAS_sample_extraction/README.md

 Use dx login --timeout to control the expiration date, or dx logout to end this session.

-for the variant extraction from DNAnexus platform we have used Swiss Army Knife (v4.13.0).
+For the variant extraction from DNAnexus platform we have used Swiss Army Knife (v4.13.0).
 BCFtools was accessed using Swiss-Army-Knife for SAS sample extractions.
-Provided below is the breakdown of the command used:
+Provided below is the command used:

 ```
 dx run swiss-army-knife \